HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `1` `2` and `2` `3` and `3` `4`
 - C: `1` `undefined` and `2` `undefined` and `3` `undefined` and `4` `undefined`
 - D: `1` `2` and `undefined` `3` and `undefined` `4`

+_Answer_and_Explain: C. the callback function returns nothing, works as expected.

 </p>
 </details>